MahendharMittapally/DataScienceEcosystem/README.md

 # DataScienceEcosystem
-It is an IBM hands on experimental learing og how to read, write and markdown the code and create a file form the jupiter notebooks
+It is an IBM hands on experimental learing on how to read, write and markdown the code and create a file form the jupiter notebooks